rails-girls-summer-of-code/summer-of-code/students/application.md

 <h3 id="period">When does RGSoC take place?</h3>

-A RGSoC season runs for three months, between July and September.
+A RGSoC season runs for a full three months, between the first working weekday in July and the last one in September. <b>In 2020, this is 01 July-30 September.</b>

 <h3 id="eligibility">Who is eligible to participate?</h3>